msc94/coding_assistant/src/coding_assistant/default_instructions.md

 - Do not start a web search before asking the user.
 - Output text in markdown formatting, where appropriate.

+## Tools

+- Call multiple tools in one step where appropriate, to parallelize their execution.
+- Do not call `ask_client` together with other tools.

 ## Repository

 - Do not initialize a new git repository before asking the user.